 Your username is '$username'

 and your password is '$password'.";

 else echo "Please click here to log in.";

 function destroy_session_and_data()

 $ SESSION = array();

 setcookie(session_name(), '', time() - 2592000, '/');

 session_destroy();

+}

 ?>

 '''

 The first time you navigate from authenticate2.php to continue.php, it will display all the session variables.
-But, because of the call to destroy_session_and_data, if you then click on your browser's Reload button, the session will have been destroyed and you'll be prompted to return to the login page.
+But, because of the call to destroy session and data, if you then click your browser's Reload button, the session will have been destroyed and you'll be prompted to return to the login page.

-Setting a Timeout
+Setting a Time-Out

-There are other times when you might wish to close a user's session yourself, such as when the user has forgotten or neglected to log out, and you want the program to do so for his for her own security.
-You do this by setting the timeout after which a logout will automatically occur if there has been no activity.
+There are other times when you might wish to close a user's session yourself, such as when the user has forgotten or neglected to log out, and you want the program to do so for her for her own security.
+You do this by setting the time-out after which a logout will automatically occur if there has been no activity.

-To do this, use the ini set function as follows.
-This example sets the timeout to exactly one day:
+To do this, use the ini_set function as follows.
+This example sets the time-out to exactly one day:

 '''

-ini_set('session.gc_maxlifetime', 60 60 24);
+ini set('session.gc maxlifetime', 60 60 24);

 '''

-If you wish to know what the current timeout period is, you can display it using the following:
+If you wish to know what the current time-out period is, you can display it using the following:

 '''

-echo ini get('session.gc maxlifetime');
+echo ini_get('session.gc_maxlifetime');

 '''